Wykerd/delphi-webp/README.md

 # Usage

 You need to download or compile the latest libwebp dynamic link library to use this library.
 See [BUILDING.md](/BUILDING.md) for build instructions.
+Alternatively, you may use the included precompiled libraries in `bin\`, note however this requires [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 You can use the libwebp.pas unit to interact directly with the libwebp API, documentation for the API is available at https://developers.google.com/speed/webp/docs/api or you can use the WebpHelpers.pas unit which provide easy to use helper functions which wrap around the API.
 See below for documentation regarding the helpers.